Electric Blue Acara: Complete Care Guide (With Expert Tips)

 In the aquarium hobby, the electric blue acara is a favorite cichlid to keep due to its bright coloration, hardiness, conforming temperament, and easy breeding.
 Unlike other similar South American cichlids that are mouth brooders, the electric blue acara is an egg layer that displays excellent parental care.

 When shopping for your electric blue acara, make sure to confirm whether it is a hybrid or the parent species.
-Some fish stores may label this species as blue acara or simply acara, which can be confusing.
+Some fish stores may label this species as blue acara or simply acara, which is confusing.

 Origin and Habitat